Living with ALS: How Custom Mobility Solutions Make a Difference

 iLevel® Technology for Enhanced Elevation

-Newly approved by Medicare and Medicaid, iLevel® technology allows users to operate their wheelchair while elevated, offering unparalleled benefits in both safety and independence.
+Approved by Medicare and Medicaid, iLevel® technology allows users to operate their wheelchair while elevated, offering unparalleled benefits in both safety and independence.
 Since the world doesn’t operate from a seated height, this feature creates a better sense of inclusivity and independence.
-This custom elevation feature is especially impactful for individuals with ALS and others seeking traumatic brain injury mobility solutions or spinal cord injury mobility solutions, as it restores a sense of dignity and inclusivity.
+This custom elevation feature is especially impactful for individuals with ALS as it restores a sense of dignity and inclusivity.

 Programmable Features for Quick Transitions